saltstack/salt/doc/topics/development/labels.rst

     Should be used sparingly to indicate must-have fixes for the impending release.

 Critical
-    Applied to bugs that have data loss, crashes, hanging, unresponsive system, or have no workaround.
+    Applied to bugs that have data loss, crashes, hanging, unresponsive system, etc.

 High Severity
-    Any bug report that contains incorrect functionality, bad functionality, a confusing user experience, or has a possible workaround.
+    Any bug report that contains incorrect functionality, bad functionality, a confusing user experience, etc.

 Medium Severity
     Applied to bugs that are about cosmetic items, spelling, spacing, colors, etc.